BentoBoxWorld/docs/docs/BentoBox/wiki/FAQ.md

 ## How do I start writing addons for BentoBox?
 Is there an API?

 Yes, there is definitely an API!
 Writing addons is very similar to writing plugins except there is a lot more API available for things like teams, protections, commands, panels and pasting.

-Look at the [Getting started with addons](/BentoBox/wiki/Getting-started-with-Addons) page.
+Follow [this tutorial](../../Tutorials/api/addons/Create-an-addon.md) to create your first addon!

 ## I am getting super flat after a while, help!